Living in New York City

 Marie Kondo may have revolutionized America but New Yorkers?
 They’ve been learning to keep only that-which-sparks-joy… for ages :)

 Hacks for Furnishing an Apartment

 Living in a tiny space means adjustments when buying furniture.
-Let's be real, the only thing we supersize here is our Popeye's order.
+Let’s be real, the only thing we supersize here is our Chick Fil A order.

 And while most people move only when they need to (say, job relocation, having a family, cross country move), moving in NYC every year isn’t uncommon.

 Rent is just so expensive, and the apartments always have some annoying quirk or big flaw, that it can often be a better deal to move.

 Here’s what we’ve learned when it comes to furnishing that new space frequently and cheaply.